OVERVIEW

 Ibrutinib (PCI-32765, CRA-032765) is an approved drug being investigated for additional uses.
 Safety and efficacy have not been established for these additional uses.

-Ibrutinib (PCI-32765, CRA-032765) is a selective, orally bioavailable small-molecule BTK inhibitor..1
+Ibrutinib (PCI-32765, CRA-032765) is a selective, orally bioavailable small-molecule BTK inhibitor.1

 PROPOSED MECHANISM OF ACTION

 Ibrutinib (PCI-32765, CRA-032765) is small-molecule inhibitor of Bruton’s tyrosine kinase (BTK).
 Ibrutinib forms a covalent bond with a cysteine residue in the BTK active site, leading to inhibition of BTK enzymatic activity.1 BTK is a signaling molecule of the B-cell antigen receptor (BCR) and cytokine receptor pathways.
-BTK’s role in signaling through the B-cell surface receptors results in activation of pathways necessary for B-cell trafficking, chemotaxis, and adhesion.
+BTK’s role in signaling through the B-cell surface receptors results in the activation of pathways necessary for B-cell trafficking, chemotaxis, and adhesion.
 Nonclinical studies show that ibrutinib inhibits malignant B-cell proliferation and survival in vivo as well as cell migration and substrate adhesion in vitro.2

 Ibrutinib also inhibits the activity of interleukin-2-inducible-T-cell kinase (ITK).3